CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-6.md

 ## Overview

 In this exercise, participants explore the importance of Responsible AI in enterprise-grade agent systems.
-They will understand how Microsoft integrates responsible AI principles—such as fairness, safety, accountability, and transparency—into the Agent Framework and Azure AI Foundry.
-Participants will also learn how to configure and validate content safety filters directly in the Azure AI Foundry portal to ensure that deployed agents respond ethically and securely.
+They will understand how Microsoft integrates responsible AI principles—such as fairness, safety, accountability, and transparency—into the Agent Framework and Microsoft Foundry.
+Participants will also learn how to configure and validate content safety filters directly in the Microsoft Foundry portal to ensure that deployed agents respond ethically and securely.

 ## Exercise Objectives

 You'll perform the following task in this exercise

 - Task 1: Understanding Responsible AI and Content Safety
-- Task 2: Configure and Validate Content Filters in Azure AI Foundry
+- Task 2: Configure and Validate Content Filters in Microsoft Foundry

 ### Task 1: Understanding Responsible AI and Content Safety [Read - Only]

-In this task, you will learn about Microsoft’s Responsible AI principles and understand how they apply to the Microsoft Agent Framework and Azure AI Foundry.
+In this task, you will learn about Microsoft’s Responsible AI principles and understand how they apply to the Microsoft Agent Framework and Microsoft Foundry.
 Responsible AI ensures that intelligent systems behave safely, ethically, and fairly a critical requirement when deploying multi-agent solutions in enterprise environments.

 #### What Is Responsible AI?